aimat-lab/cluster-hyperopt-tutorial/config_file_variables.md

 ```

 #### Boolean:
-We need to use a trick here, since there is no boolean option:
+We need to use a trick here, since there is no boolean type:
 ```
 - name: use_xy
   type: int